vippsas/vipps-developers/faqs/common-problems-faq.md

 The phone's operating system always opens URLs in the default browser.

 This means that the `fallback` URL (the "result page") will be opened in the default browser.
-Vipps has no way to open the `fallback` URL in the embedded browser on Facebook, Instagram, etc. Similarly, there is no way for Vipps to open the `fallback` URL in the same tab that the user came from before the app-switch.
+We have no way to open the `fallback` URL in the embedded browser on Facebook, Instagram, etc. Similarly, there is no way for us to open the `fallback` URL in the same tab that the user came from before the app-switch.

 This means that the merchant must be able to detect or recognize the user